marmelab/react-admin/docs/Actions.md

 ## Making An Action Undoable

-when using the `useMutation` hook, you could trigger optimistic rendering and get an undo button for free.
+When using the `useMutation` hook, you could trigger optimistic rendering and get an undo button for free.
 The same feature is possible using custom actions.
 You need to decorate the action with the `startUndoable` action creator:

 ```diff
 // in src/comments/ApproveButton.js